-Once a tool used by pro sports teams during practices, weighted vests are going mainstream these days.
-The secret’s out.
-“We generally see anywhere from five to 10 percent higher heart rates in people wearing a vest, and there are (albeit limited) studies that show increases in VO₂ max in non-athletic populations,” says Darin Hulslander, a certified functional strength and performance coach at This Is Performance in Chicago.
-“It adds weight to any bodyweight strength movement, but one of the lesser-known benefits is that it helps people that may not be able to tolerate a bar on their back or a weight at their chest and provides a higher level of benefit than a machine typically would.”
+Darin Hulslander, a certified functional strength and performance coach at This Is Performance in Chicago, notes that the vests can also be useful for those who need non-traditional weight-based gear.
+“One of the lesser-known benefits of a weighted vest is that it helps people that may not be able to tolerate a bar on their back or a weight at their chest and provides a higher level of benefit than a machine typically would,” he says.

 Imagine taking four one-gallon jugs of water, looping a rope through the handles, slinging it across your shoulder, and going for a run.
-That’s basically the weight you’re wearing in a 16-pound vest (about 9 percent body weight if you weigh 180 pounds), and while it’s less cumbersome than the gallon jugs, it’s still a lot of extra cargo.
+That’s basically the weight you’re wearing in a 16-pound vest (about 9% of body weight if you weigh 180 pounds).
+And while it’s less cumbersome than the gallon jugs, it’s still a lot of extra cargo.

 Put another way, research shows that the forces traveling through your body when you run are up to five times your body weight.
-So if you add an extra 20 pounds to your body via a weighted vest, that’s 100 more pounds of force traveling through your joints and ligaments—and that, if you’re not careful, is a recipe for injury.
-In addition, “wearing a weighted vest compresses your breathing muscles—and we find most people have trouble with these muscles as is,” says Hulslander.
+So if you add an extra 20 pounds to your body via a weighted vest, that’s 100 more pounds of force traveling through your joints and ligaments.
+If you’re not careful, that’s a recipe for injury.
+In addition, “wearing a weighted vest compresses your breathing muscles — and we find most people have trouble with these muscles as is,” says Hulslander.

-There are few exercises that can get your blood pumping and heart rate elevated faster than going to the bottom of an office or apartment building stairwell, and starting to climb flights.
+Few exercises can get your blood pumping and heart rate elevated faster than going to the bottom of an office or apartment building stairwell and starting to climb flights.
 (You can do this on a stairclimbing machine as well, although the benefits may be slightly less.)

 If you’re like most of us, you’ll be breathing hard by the third flight, even without the vest.
 So take it easy until you get used to things.
 “People that wear the vest too long at first find that their respiratory muscles and the pesky ones around it, like your traps and neck muscles, get fatigued and sore as a result,” says Hulslander.
 “Remember, it’s five-ish minutes max at first, and work you’re way up from there.”